rs-renato/cluster-worker/README.md

 Cluster Worker knows how to manage client's tasks, everything you need is provide an implementation for producing and processing data.
 CW was designed to be task based, and comes in two flavors:

 ### Item Producer
-`ItemProducer's` are tasks managed by `HazelcastRunnableProducer` located into each cluster's node, but **only one will be activated at time, in roundrobin strategy, taking turns between nodes**.
+`ItemProducer's` are tasks managed by `HazelcastCallableProducer` located into each cluster's node, but **only one will be activated at time, in roundrobin strategy, taking turns between nodes**.
 This task is responsible to execute a client's implementation  to obtain some items from any source, and CW's internals will put these items on hazelcast distributed queue.
 It can produce from source as files, web-services, database or whatever kind of source as you need.

 >*Note: You can have as many different item producer as you need, but in a cluster environment this task will produce only in one cluster's node to ensure the data won't be produced repeatedly and cause inconsistent processing.
 If a node fails, there is no problem, this producer is redundant beyond the entire cluster nodes and executed in a roundrobin strategy to grant HA producing and balancing.*